smbowler/catstagram/javascript/README.md

 it works for any photo?
 Consider these questions below.

     a) Can you add a parameter to the function that allows you to increase the count of not just counter1, but counter2, counter3, etc?
+    b) What could you add to each img element to clearly identify the number of each photo?
+Does adding a class or id seem appropriate here?
-    b) How can you use a conditional so that the counter of each photo is increased, depending on the likeBtn pushed?
+    c) How can you use a conditional so that the counter of each photo is increased, depending on which photo's like button is pushed?
-    c) Can you modify the jQuery code so that it changes the right HTML for each corresponding photo?
+    d) Can you modify the jQuery code so that it grabs the correct HTML div for each corresponding photo?
-    d) What needs to be added to each function call in HTML?
+    e) What needs to be added to each call to your onClick() function in HTML?

 #### TODO #25: Now, add a user object
 Below the likePhoto() function, add an object called user.
 It should contain the following keys:
  - name_first
  - name_last
  - followers, which should be an array of at least 5 names
- - profile-image, which should be a string of a photo url that you want to be your profile picture.
+ - profile_pic, which should be a string of a photo url that you want to be your profile picture.

         a) Create your object with those keys and add your own values so that the object is complete.